BirdeeHub/make_minesweeper_tutorial/app/README.md

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

+It also contains several handy public static functions and variables

 --

 1 more thing.
 Recommended reading order for the Coding Tutorial aspect of this game.
 (It is also marked by comments)